CoraWagner/Filter/index.md

 The next data set is a collection of cereals and the dietary statistics that pertain to a serving of each cereal.
 You can find a copy of the data set through [GitHub](https://github.com/CoraWagner/Filter/blob/68e98fe8761e2745150774e25eca10c4593a7398/cereal.csv).

 #### Single Criteria:
-Click on the cell you would like the new table to populate.
+Click on the cell you would like the new table to populate in.

 Type `=FILTER(A1:P46,J1:J46>=10,"")` into the Formula Bar.